wilfredroshan/Information-Retrieval/README.md

 # Information-Retrieval
-information retrieval related work is here
+Information Retrieval related work is here

 * Code is developed using python 3.8 on jupyter notebook.
 * Python Code file name for Part-1: 2018HT13143_Part-1.ipynb